 There are many variations of Whist.

-- If you have an odd number of players (or an even number and prefer it), everyone plays for themselves
+- Odd number: If you have an odd number of players (or an even number and prefer it), everyone plays for themselves.

-- Honours Whist: as normal whist, but if a partnership holds all the honours cards (Ace, King, Queens, Jacks) at the end they get an extra 4 points.
-If they have 3 out 4 honours, they get an extra 2 points)
+- Honours Whist: as normal Whist, but if a partnership holds all the honours cards (Ace, King, Queens, Jacks) at the end, they get an extra four points.
+If they have three out of four honours, they get an extra two points.

-- Dummy Whist: play with 3 players, but deal for 4.
+- Dummy Whist: Play with three players, but deal for four.
 For the fourth, the cards are placed face down and played at random.